fiererlab/dada2_ONT/dada2_tutorial_ONT.Rmd

 FWD.RC <- dada2:::rc(FWD)
 REV.RC <- dada2:::rc(REV)

-##  Create the cutadapt flags ##
+#  16S cutadapt flags
-# Need 2 -g flags for FWD and FWD.RC
+R1.flags <- paste("-g", FWD, "-a", REV.RC, "--minimum-length 50") # Note the min length 50 won't do anything if you already filtered out short reads with chopper

-# Need 2 -a flags for REV and REV.RC
+# ITS cutadapt flags (since reads are flipped)
-R1.flags <- paste("-g", FWD, "-g", FWD.RC, "-a", REV, "-a", REV.RC, "--minimum-length 50")
+#R1.flags <- paste("-g", REV, "-a", FWD.RC, "--minimum-length 50") # Note the min length 50 won't do anything if you already filtered out short reads with chopper

 # Run cutadapt with 8 cores
 for (i in seq_along(fnFs)) {